 The Benefits Of Going To A Bar Alone

-Going to a bar alone “is a reminder of your inherent value,” says millennial life coach and therapist Caroline Given, L.C.S.W., so long as you mix it up with doing other activities with friends.
+Going to a bar by yourself “is a reminder of your inherent value,” says millennial life coach and therapist Caroline Given, L.C.S.W., so long as you mix it up with doing other activities with friends.
 “The times that you treat yourself shouldn’t just be in the company of others, because that implicitly sends a message that relaxation or treating yourself is dependent on other people or only for celebrations or accomplishments,” she says.

 What’s more, Given says that taking a trip out in public alone without social distractions can be an exercise in mindfulness.
 “It’s good to play observer sometimes instead of constant social participant.
 You can notice so many special little things that you might never have otherwise.”
-Particularly if you have anxiety, going to a bar alone can challenge you to be “the type of person who feels comfortable your own company and can enjoy yourself without needing security blankets,” she adds.
+Particularly if you have anxiety, going to a bar alone can challenge you to be “the type of person who feels comfortable [in] your own company and can enjoy yourself without needing security blankets,” she adds.

 What To Do At A Bar By Yourself

 “I always bring a book and a notepad when I go to a bar by myself, but I don’t take them out right away.
 I give myself a chance to settle in and be present and open to talking to people for a few minutes before closing myself off,” Zoe says.
+Going to a bar alone could be a great time to catch up on your reading.
+Instead of doomscrolling the latest opinions on Twitter, you can crack open a book and get lost in another world.

 Given says that keeping your devices in your pocket is crucial if you want to give people around you permission to speak to you.
 “Take your AirPods out!” she says, noting that it sends a message that you’re not open for conversation.
-If at some point you'd like to chat with someone but don't know where to start, ask the person next to you if the have any drink recs, or how they’re liking their order.
+If at some point you'd like to chat with someone but don't know where to start, ask the person next to you if they have any drink recs, or how they’re liking their order.
 “Try to approach convos with a stranger by thinking, ‘What could I ask this person that could get them to tell me a story?’ and avoid things questions that only yield yes or no answers,” Given suggests.

 Just make sure that while you’re exuding that big main character energy of the protagonist at the bar, you have a safe ride home squared away, you don’t leave your drink unattended, and let someone know that you’re headed out alone before you go.
 “Share your location with a friend or family member on your phone, and ask the bartender to put your drink behind the bar if you have to go to the bathroom,” Given suggests.

-“Have low expectations about what’s going to happen,” Zoe says — like, don’t go to the bar with the hope of a perfect meet cute or new best friend.
+“Have low expectations about what’s going to happen,” Zoe says — like, don’t go to the bar with the hope of a perfect meet-cute or new best friend.
 “If you don’t expect much, there’s a lot of room to be pleasantly surprised by candid conversations and connections with new friends in the neighborhood.”

 Caroline Given L.C.S.W., life coach and therapist